Last updated: May 2026

 Step 3: Grant Accessibility Permissions

 macOS requires Accessibility permissions for apps that control other windows.
-When you first launch TopWindow, you'll be prompted to grant this permission:
+When you first launch TopWindow, you will be prompted to grant this permission:

 - Navigate to Privacy & Security → Accessibility